These brothers got an up-close look at one of the ocean's most feared predators.

 With a fish that may have been approaching 3,000 pounds, it is not surprising their attempts to ward the great white off with a GoPro on a stick failed.
 Fortunately, the only damage was teeth marks to parts of their boat and the brothers, and the shark all went their separate ways.

 Perth has long been a hotspot of shark activity in Australia.
 Many large specimens have been caught there.
-It has also been home to numerous attacks by white sharks, including one fatal one in January of this year.
+It has also been home to numerous attacks by white sharks, including one fatal one in January of 2020.

 Fortunately, these types of attacks are rare, as are human encounters like what is shown in the video.
 These two got to witness an incredibly rare sight.
 Thanks for sharing your incredible footage with the world guys!